How to Become a Veterinarian

 Q: Is veterinary school a “vocational/technical school” type program?

 A: No. Veterinarians are medical doctors whose patients are animals.
 All medical doctors must attend medical school of some sort.
 Many people have the mistaken belief that veterinarians complete a "vocational training" type of degree, but that is not the case.
-To become a doctors of veterinary medicine one must attend and complete a medical school degree program.
+To become a doctor of veterinary medicine one must attend and complete a medical school degree program.

 Q: Do I need to have a bachelor’s degree in order to get into a veterinary medicine degree program?